Skip Navigation

 Beaches

-The islands of Malta and Gozo are the homes to some of the most amazing beaches in the world ideal for swimming, snorkeling and diving scuba or free.
+The islands of Malta and Gozo are the homes to some of the most amazing beaches in the world ideal for swimming, snorkelling and scuba diving.
 There are sandy beaches and rock beaches, which are rock shoreline that gently enters the water.
 There are countless beaches to choose from offering different activities.
 For more information on the different beaches click here.

 Other Sights and Activities

-• Boat Cruises - Espicially from Sliema can be a great activity.
+- Boat Cruises, especially from Sliema, can be a great activity.

-• Meditation - Take a deep breath and relax.
+- Meditation centers are abound, so take a deep breath and relax.

-• Fishing - Catch some delicious fish in the these pristine Mediterranean waters.
+- Fishing for some delicious fish in the these pristine Mediterranean waters is always a great time.

 Events and Festivals